imagej/imagej.github.io/_pages/plugins/bigstitcher/icp-refinement.md

 Simple refinement
 -----------------

-The ICP refinement can be found in the main (right-click) menu of the Stiching mode under {% include bc content='Registration Refinement (optional)|Refine with ICP'%}:
+The ICP refinement can be found in the main (right-click) menu of the Stiching mode under {% include bc path='Registration Refinement (optional)|Refine with ICP'%}:

 <img src="/media/BigStitcher icp 01.png" width="700"/>